asdcid/Comparison-of-neighbour-joining-software/README.md

 Compare different the running time, memory usage and accuracy of different neighbor-joining software with Snakemake.

 1. subread < total reads, if subread > total reads, output all reads
-2. the alignment name must not contain ':'

 3. the new software name must be the same as config file and rules
 4. converted file format (.sth, dist)
 5. set path system export PATH="":$PATH, including the timeout